myazdani/attention-layer-demo/README.md

 François Fleuret came up with a [toy sequential task](https://twitter.com/francoisfleuret/status/1262639062785105922) that's great for learning about attention mechanisms.
 I find notebooks to be the ideal playground for fiddling with ideas and in this repo I take François' work to hack around and explore.

+---

-The `demo.ipynb` notebook goes through his code and tries to explain how the various components work.
+The `demo.ipynb` notebook goes through François'code and tries to explain how the various components work.
 I tried to strip away his original code to what is most useful for learning and exploring.